-For example, first we create a zone called inside then if the router interface fa0/0 resides on the most trusted network which we name as inside, then fa0/0 is assigned to inside zone.
+For example, first, we create a zone called inside then if the router interface fa0/0 resides on the most trusted network which we name as inside, then fa0/0 is assigned to the inside zone.

-- Zone-pair – Policies are defined in which traffic is identified (what type of traffic) then what action should be taken (Inspect Denied, permit).
-Then we have to apply this policies to a zone-pair.
+2. Zone-pair – Policies are defined in which traffic is identified (what type of traffic) then what action should be taken (Inspect Denied, permit).
+Then we have to apply these policies to a zone-pair.
 A zone-pair is always unidirectional.
 If we want to make it bidirectional then we have to create another zone-pair.

-For instance, we want to allow the traffic from inside to outside network then we have to create a zone-pair.
-If we have chosen the action inspect then the reply is permitted from outside the network if the traffic is generated from the inside network (stateful filtering).
+For instance, if we want to allow the traffic from inside to outside the network then we have to create a zone-pair.
+If we have chosen the action to inspect then the reply is permitted from outside the network if the traffic is generated from the inside network (stateful filtering).

-- Self-zone – Traffic destined to the router itself, irrespective of which device has send, is known as self zone.
-The traffic generated from router is known as traffic coming from self-zone.
-Traffic going to router is considered as traffic going to Self-zone.
+3. Self-zone – Traffic destined to the router itself, irrespective of which device has sent, is known as self zone.
+The traffic generated from the router is known as traffic coming from the self-zone.
+Traffic going to the router is considered as traffic going to Self-zone.
 By default, the traffic to or from the Self-zone is allowed however it can be changed according to the policies applied.

 First, the zones are defined and named.
-Although, we can give any name but by naming convention that makes sense, name the zones as inside, outside and DMZ.
+Although, we can give any name by naming convention that makes sense, name the zones as inside, outside, and DMZ.

 - inside: The most trusted (private) network.